angular-sanctuary/learn-angular/src/content/docs/practical-course/prerequisites.md

 4. Restart your computer.
 You won’t be able to run Visual Studio Code until you restart your computer.
 5. Test Visual Studio Code.
 To see if Visual Studio Code is installed, open the Windows Command Prompt, Powershell or a similar command line tool, and type `code --version`.
 This should print a version number, so you’ll see something like this `1.35.1`.

+### Auto save

+1. Open Visual Studio Code.
+2. Click on the File menu and select Auto Save.

 ### Plugins